• About

 bread cubes

 One trick I picked up from my aunts is to make sure to use lots of onions.
 In my version, I use a combo of white onions, leeks, and garlic.
 Also, I use chicken sausage instead of pork, and I pick different flavours depending on the palettes of my guests.
-Heat loving friends got spicy Italian while D’s family got a milder honey garlic version.
+Heat-loving friends got spicy Italian while D’s family got a milder honey garlic version.
 Either way, you can’t really go wrong.

-Stuffing ready to roastprepped chicken to roast
+Stuffing ready to roast

 This recipe takes longer than most of my other posts, but it’s still easy to whip up.
 Just saute the sausage and veggies, add the bread crumbs and stock, plop the chicken on top and stick it in the oven.
 While it’s roasting away, the aroma fills the house with the smell of a celebration, and in my case, it usually involves a glass of wine or bubbly.